 Part of being a great company, in spite of a poor review, is doing everything you can to address it with professionalism and class.
-Don't freak out or shy away from the opportunity to do something good here.
+Don't shy away from the opportunity to do something good here.

 Steps for addressing a bad Google review:

 - Sign in to your Google business account so you can respond

 - Acknowledge the reviewer and apologize for their experience.